antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [7.7] Where appropriate, APIs **MUST** use HTTPS for sensitive information

-This includes anything information that is personally identifying, confidential or privileged (including anything rated as 'OFFICIAL' under the Government Security Classifications.
+This includes anything information that is personally identifying, confidential or privileged, including anything rated as 'OFFICIAL' under the Government Security Classifications.

 Sources: